-The Agency's fiscal year begins on October 1 and concludes the following September 30.
+The Agency's fiscal year runs from October 1 to the following September 30.
 Each fiscal year's Original Budget accounts for all revenues from all sources and all expenses for all Agency general operations, capital improvement projects, development contracts, parking activities, debt service and pass-through funds.